 The experimental diet included natural pigments and luminescent proteins derived from jellyfish DNA.
 To the researchers’ surprise, within weeks, the larvae began spinning silks imbued with extraordinary properties: vibrant colors and surfaces that emitted a faint fluorescence under ultraviolet light.

 Biomedical researchers also noted these developments due to their potential applications in crafting biocompatible materials.
-The ability to produce naturally colored and glowing silk could lead to innovations in medical textiles and other advanced material sciences.
+The ability to produce naturally colored and glowing silk could lead to medical textiles and other advanced material sciences innovations.
+For instance, fluorescent silk threads could create visible sutures under specialized lighting during surgical procedures or bandages that change color to indicate infection.
+Some research teams are already exploring how these modified silks might serve as scaffolds for tissue engineering, where their natural biocompatibility combined with traceable fluorescence could provide valuable insights into cellular growth patterns.

 The history of sericulture dates back thousands of years, with ancient records pinpointing China’s Yellow Emperor circa 2700 BC as having introduced silk cultivation during his reign.
 Silk was remarkably coveted across empires; early introductions were warmly embraced by luxury markets where wearing delicate garments indicated status and wealth.
 The mystique surrounding its origins partly stemmed from rivalries over monopoly technologies traded via the Silk Roads.